eWaterCycle/infra/README.md

 ## Sync dcache with existing folder elsewhere

 The steps above download the data from source.
 If you want to add data to dcache from another location, say, Snellius, you can use rclone directly.

-Create the following file:
+Create the file `~/.config/rclone/rclone.conf` and add the following content:

-~/.config/rclone/rclone.conf
 ```
 [ dcache ]
 type = webdav